Associated Student Body

 Key Club sponsors three blood drives on campus each year where cadets, faculty, staff, and community members participate to help save lives with their donations.

 The ASB puts on two dances per year.
 The first dance of the year occurs in the fall during Autumn Ball Weekend.
 The Autumn Ball begins with the Grand March of our cadet leaders into Duffield Sports Center.
 The other dance is held during Warrior Family Weekend in March.
-Girls who plan on attending dances at ANA must fill out a permission slip and bring their school ID.
-Please see the permission slip link for Dress Code as well.
+Girls who plan on attending dances at ANA must fill out a permission slip, bring their school ID, and comply with the dress code.

 Seniors enjoy a special night out at a nice local restaurant in Carlsbad.